-These whole what banana pancakes are made with protein-packed Greek yogurt, sweet banana, hearty whole wheat flour, and not much else.
+These whole wheat banana pancakes are made with bananas, protein-packed Greek yogurt, and hearty whole wheat flour.
 Prepare a big batch over the weekend to enjoy all week long.
-They don’t even taste healthy!

 - Whole Wheat Flour: All-purpose flour definitely works, but whole wheat flour provides a hearty whole grain base for these banana pancakes.